mortar-works/mortar-website/src/site/case-studies/tenancy-sustainment-tool-for-the-mayor-of-london.md

 ---
-title: "Tenancy sustainment tool for the Mayor of London"
+title: "Supporting tenants for the Mayor of London"
 strapline: "Helping older residents access services."
 description: "Tailored case management platform delivering advice, triage and referral for those most at risk of losing their home."
 read_more_link: "/case-study-url"